 Enjoy a beer or two?
-New research suggest that drinking beer could prevent damage of the brain thus slowing down the development of disorders like Alzheimer’s and Parkinson’s.
+New research suggests that drinking beer could prevent damage to the brain thus slowing down the development of disorders like Alzheimer’s and Parkinson’s.

 Research by Dr. Jianguo Fang and his team at Lanzhou University's School of Chemistry shows a compound called xanthohumol or Xn present in the beer is observed to have anti-carcinogenic, anti-oxidation and cardiovascular-protection properties.
 Lanzhou University is a major research university in Lanzhou, Gansu Province, China.

 The oxidative damage to the neuronal cells is responsible for the development of brain diseases, according to the research, said Fang.
-Brain defects like Alzheimer's disease, Parkinson's disease and other neurodegenerative conditions could be prevented or slowed down by the preventing the oxidative damage to these neuronal cells.
+Brain defects like Alzheimer's disease, Parkinson's disease, and other neurodegenerative conditions could be prevented or slowed down by preventing the oxidative damage to these neuronal cells.

-Alzheimer’s disease is a type of dementia that causes interruption in memory, thinking and behavior, whereas Parkinson’s disease is a chronic and progressive movement disorder due to the death of vital nerve cells or neurons.
+Alzheimer’s disease is a type of dementia that causes an interruption in memory, thinking, and behavior, whereas Parkinson’s disease, is a chronic and progressive movement disorder due to the death of vital nerve cells or neurons.

 Other research also makes this same suggestion.
 An analysis of research published in 2011 in Neuropsychiatric Disease and Treatment Moderate, reported alcohol consumption may help stave off memory problems and/or Alzheimer's disease.